-5.2 The breach of the Press Code as indicated above is a Tier 1 offence, as it did not change the thrust of the story.
+5.2 The breach of the Press Code as indicated above is a Tier 2 offence.

 The Complaints Procedures lay down that within seven working days of receipt of this decision, either party may apply for leave to appeal to the Chairperson of the SA Press Appeals Panel, Judge Bernard Ngoepe, fully setting out the grounds of appeal.
 He can be contacted at Khanyim@ombudsman.org.za.